California State Route 227: History

 SR 227 was adopted as a state route in 1933 as Legislative Route 147.
 It was an unsigned highway running from LRN 2 near Arroyo Grande to LRN 2 near San Luis Obispo (LRN 2 is currently known as US 101).
 In 1964 during the renumber of California state routes, LRN 147 became SR 227, and became a signed route.
 However, except for the new route number, the highway did not change.
 In 1968, a southern extension to SR 1 south of Oceano was added to its definition.
 That extension has never been constructed.
+Control of the segment of the highway through the Village in Arroyo Grande between US 101 and north of Huasna Road was relinquished to the city in 2008.
+Control of the segment of the highway in San Luis Obispo was relinquished to the city in 2010.

 Future

 Increasing traffic on the route, especially during peak periods, has required improving capacity on the highway.
 Some sections of the road are located in places where widening could be difficult.
 Two different proposals are being considered, in which one or both might be implemented.
 The two portions which are potential problems are the portion running through the Village in Arroyo Grande (which is the historic downtown), and the road between Arroyo Grande and Edna.

 The first proposal is to build a new road around the Village to the south.
 This would require a new connection with US 101 (or possibly use an existing interchange on another road).
 It would also require a new alignment for a future connection with SR 1, if that unconstructed portion remains in the route definition.
 The second proposal would remove the route completely from Arroyo Grande.
 Because of the terrain between Arroyo Grande and Edna, it was proposed by the county to move the state route to another road which would be easier to expand.
-The proposal would move SR 227 onto Price Canyon Rd. at Edna.
+The proposal would move SR 227 onto Price Canyon Road at Edna.
 This would move the terminus to US 101 or SR 1 in Pismo Beach instead of Arroyo Grande.
 It is not known when either of these proposals would be implemented.